laitooo/Predicting-Concrete-Compressive-Strength/README.md

 # Predicting-Concrete-Compressive-Strength (Sudan)

-Graduation project from the university of Khartoum faculty of civil engineering
+Graduation project from the university of Khartoum faculty of civil engineering.

+The results gathered in this project was later published on the proceeding of the 10th INAT conference (International network of appropriate technology).
+You can read the paper using this [Link](https://laitooo.vercel.app/files/10th_ICAT_file_23.docx).

 An artificial neural network model was developed using keras (python) to predict the compressive strength of concrete mixture after 7 and 28 days. and also predict the slump of concrete.